Md-Khid/Civil_Conflict_And_Food_Aid/README.md

 <img width="524" alt="11" src="https://github.com/Md-Khid/Civil_Conflict_And_Food_Aid/assets/160820522/09536caf-82ba-42f7-b92d-b79192860511">

-Countries with lower Polity2 scores (-10 to 0) experienced slower GDP growth from 2002 to 2020, while nations with higher scores (0 to 10) saw stronger growth.
+Countries with lower Polity2 scores (-10 to 0) experienced slower GDP growth from 2002 to 2020 while nations with higher scores (0 to 10) saw stronger growth.
 This difference may stem from limited political freedom and transparency in lower-scoring countries, discouraging people and investors.
-Democratic nations tend to offer more stable political climates, attracting investment and boosting GDP.
+Democratic nations tend to offer more stable political climates attracting investment and boosting GDP.

 ### Military Expenditure by Country

 <img width="720" alt="1" src="https://github.com/Md-Khid/Civil_Conflict_And_Food_Aid/assets/160820522/61d2c03c-774c-48ab-9f7c-5345abd8185b">

-Countries with low Polity2 scores, indicating autocratic governance often face recurring conflicts due to their low GDP income levels leading to heightened civil unrest.
+Countries with low Polity2 scores indicating autocratic governance often face recurring conflicts due to their low GDP income levels leading to heightened civil unrest.
 The diversion of public resources exacerbates these conflicts making these nations vulnerable to insurgent groups.
 This necessitates substantial military spending to suppress the uprisings resulting in a decline in national well-being.
 Additionally, it can be observed that countries with limited food supplies also tend to allocate more funds to their military.

 ### Emergency Food Aid by Onset of War